 Verdict: Highways England has sent out 80,000 letters to drivers caught ignoring overhead motorway signs, so there’s clearly a need for legislative deterrents to keep motorists safe on smart motorways.

-New digital driving licences – April at earliest
+New digital driving licences – planned for April but no news yet

 The idea of having a digital version of your driving licence was first mooted by the DVLA in 2016, in a tweet by DVLA chief executive, Oliver Morley.